lorchrob/Goblin/README.md

 * To run tests, run `dune test`

 Command-line args:

 * All command-line args are passed as such: `dune exec sbf -- <args here>`
 * Use `--debug` for debug output (`dune exec sbf -- --debug`)
+* Use `--only_parse` to run the front end (type checking, syntactic checks, various AST transformations, etc.) without invoking SyGuS